romanchechyotkin/pg_doorman/documentation/docs/reference/settings.md

 ### tls_mode

 The TLS mode for incoming connections.
-It can be one of the following: allow/disable/require/verify-full.
+It can be one of the following:

+* `allow` - TLS connections are allowed but not required.
+The pg_doorman will attempt to establish a TLS connection if the client requests it.
+* `disable` - TLS connections are not allowed.
+All connections will be established without TLS encryption.
+* `require` - TLS connections are required.
+The pg_doorman will only accept connections that use TLS encryption.
+* `verify-full` - TLS connections are required and the pg_doorman will verify the client certificate.
+This mode provides the highest level of security.

 Default: `"allow"`.

 ### tls_ca_file

 The file containing the CA certificate to verify the client certificate.
+This is required when `tls_mode` is set to `verify-full`.

 Default: `None`.

 ### tls_private_key

-It is necessary to allow the processing of incoming connections from TLS clients.
+The path to the private key file for TLS connections.
+This is required to enable TLS for incoming client connections.
+Must be used together with `tls_certificate`.

 Default: `None`.

 ### tls_certificate

-It is necessary to allow the processing of incoming connections from TLS clients.
+The path to the certificate file for TLS connections.
+This is required to enable TLS for incoming client connections.
+Must be used together with `tls_private_key`.

 Default: `None`.